pyohamen/TIL/Git/Git_basics/git_ignore.md

 ex\)

+-

-* To exclude all files ending in `.log`
+* To ignore all files ending in `.log`

   ```text
   $ echo '*.log' >> .gitignore
   ```

-* To exclude any file names that contain `.log`
+* To ignore any file names that contain `.log`

   ```text
   $ echo '*.log*' >> .gitignore
   ```

-* To exclude all files in a specific path
+* To ignore all files in a specific path

   ```text
   $ echo 'directory' >> .gitignore